bhandariarun/NEPSE_ANALYSIS/README.md

 We did scraping from this website https://merolagani.com/LatestMarket.aspx only for educational purpose

 # Django Setup Process
-First of all open the terminal in your project then use cmd(reference as our project)
+First of all open the terminal in your project and you must be open the terminal in venv environment then use cmd(reference as our project)

 -pip install django